audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

  * Effects and Analysis:
     * VST effects always remain in Effect menu even when rescanned and no longer available.
-    * Truncate Silence does not work if other tracks without silences are present
     * Nyquist effects, SoundTouch, SBSMS and Generators join separate clips together.
     * Values appearing in Nyquist effects text boxes are not always